FriendsOfREDAXO/cke5/README.md

 [Link to Styleguide](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/content-styles.html)

 The following Styles are prefixed with '.ck-content`.
-You should add this class to your output eöement.
+You should add this class to your output element.

 ```css
 /*